eHealthHub4Cancer/ohdsi_cdm_loader/README.md

----
-title: "OHDSI CDM Data Loader"
-output: html_document
----

 # OHDSI CDM Data Loader

-This repository provides scripts to load Common Data Model (CDM) data from OHDSI's standardized vocabularies (version 5.4 or 5.3) into CDM tables in a PostgreSQL database.
+This repository provides scripts to load Common Data Model (CDM) data from OHDSI's standardized vocabularies (version 5.4 or 5.3) into CDM tables in a relational database.
 It is designed for the OHDSI community and those working with OHDSI's Common Data Model for large-scale observational research.

-Although this project is primarily tested with PostgreSQL, it may also work with other supported databases by OHDSI.
+Although this project has been primarily tested with PostgreSQL, it may also work with other supported databases by OHDSI (still testing).

 ## Requirements